Reconstructive

 Breast Reconstruction

 At SK Clinic of La Jolla, outside of San Diego, we use four specific approaches to breast reconstruction, the results of which can be remarkable.
 Each procedure is discussed thoroughly with you and then the procedure is completely individualized to meet your needs and desires.
-All procedures are performed at the hospital by Dr. Krant or Dr. Apostolides.
+All procedures are performed at the hospital by Dr. Krant.

 The first option at SK Clinic of La Jolla for breast reconstruction involves a prosthetic expander, which is inserted under the skin and chest muscles.
 This can be done at the time of the mastectomy or any time thereafter.
 Over a period of months, saline solution is easily injected into the expander and the overlying skin and muscles stretches and adapts.
 With this approach, the patient can help decide what final size she wants.
 Once the tissue is fully stretched and expanded to the desired size, the expander is removed and a permanent saline or gel implant is placed within the space that was expanded.
 The result is natural appearing breasts that are symmetrical and compatible.